UniversityOfHelsinkiCS/suoritustarkistin/documentation/moocfi-api-deviations.md

 outcome, and returns it in a `result` with `submittedAttainmentId` and `submittedAttainmentType`, exactly as `sent` does.

+This is the only way you learn the id of a submission whose outcome is uncertain, and section 4 needs it, so keep it.

 ### `serviceTemporarilyUnavailable` is request-level (1, 2, 3, 4, 6)

 Renamed from the spec's per-item `sisuTemporarilyUnavailable`, and answered as a request-level